Denmark: Military

 Denmark's armed forces are known as the Danish Defence (Forsvaret).
 The Minister of Defence is commander-in-chief of the Danish Defence, and serves as chief diplomatic official abroad.
-During peacetime, the Ministry of Defence employs around 33,000 in total.
+During peacetime, the Ministry of Defence employs around 33,000 people in total.
 The main military branches employ almost 27,000: 15,460 in the Royal Danish Army, 5,300 in the Royal Danish Navy and 6,050 in the Royal Danish Air Force (all including conscripts).
 The Danish Emergency Management Agency employs 2,000 (including conscripts), and about 4,000 are in non-branch-specific services like the Danish Defence Command and the Danish Defence Intelligence Service.
 Furthermore, around 44,500 serve as volunteers in the Danish Home Guard.

 Denmark is a long-time supporter of international peacekeeping, but since the NATO bombing of Yugoslavia in 1999 and the War in Afghanistan in 2001, Denmark has also found a new role as a warring nation, participating actively in several wars and invasions.
 This relatively new situation has stirred some internal critique, but the Danish population has generally been very supportive, in particular of the War in Afghanistan.
 The Danish Defence has around 1,400 staff in international missions, not including standing contributions to NATO SNMCMG1.
 Danish forces were heavily engaged in the former Yugoslavia in the UN Protection Force (UNPROFOR), with IFOR, and now SFOR.
 Between 2003 and 2007, there were approximately 450 Danish soldiers in Iraq.
 Denmark also strongly supported American operations in Afghanistan and has contributed both monetarily and materially to the ISAF.
 These initiatives are often described by the authorities as part of a new "active foreign policy" of Denmark.